admin-ch/CovidCertificate-Apidoc/README.md

 ![image](https://user-images.githubusercontent.com/319676/118224719-035c5e80-b484-11eb-8809-a90a7ea1548b.png)

-The use of the API is done by using an OTP that has been loaded beforehand in the primary system and introduced in the REST request.
+The use of the generation and revokation API is done by using an OTP that has been loaded beforehand in the primary system and introduced in the REST API request.
 The OTP has a limited validity.

-1. The authorized user previously registered and recognised by eIAM can obtain an OTP by logging on to the Web management UI page.
+1. The authorized user previously registered and recognised by [eIAM](https://www.eiam.admin.ch/pages/eiam_en.html?c=eiam&l=en&ll=1) can obtain an OTP by logging to the [Web management UI](https://www.covidcertificate.admin.ch/) page.
-2. When the authorized user accesses the Web management UI, its rights are verified by eIAM System
+2. When the authorized user accesses the [Web management UI](https://www.covidcertificate.admin.ch/), its rights are verified by [eIAM](https://www.eiam.admin.ch/pages/eiam_en.html?c=eiam&l=en&ll=1)
-3. The authorized user must insert this OTP in the primary system so that it is transmitted when calling the API.
+3. The authorized user must insert the OTP in the primary system so that it is transmitted when calling the REST API.
 4. One-way authentication is used to create the TLS tunnel to protect the data transfer.
 5. The OTP is transferred so that the authorized user can be identified, as header of the request.
-6. The content is hashed and signed with primary key of the "SwissGov Regular CA 01" certificate.
+6. The content is hashed and signed with primary key of the "SwissGov Regular CA 01" certificate distributed to the primary system.
 7. The dataset structured as JSON Schema is created and transported within the secured TLS tunnel.
-8. The Management Service REST Api checks the integrity of the data and signature received and the OTP.
+8. The Management Service REST API checks the integrity of the data and signature received and the OTP.

 #### API sequence diagram